 Over the years, we have been engaged in managing the discovery process across a wide range of commercial litigation, antitrust, class action, and other complex litigation matters, as well as complex governmental or regulatory investigations.
 While these services have been used successfully in some of the country’s largest, most document-intensive cases, they are equally suitable for nearly any size or type of matter.
 We work with clients to develop reasonable, responsible, and defensible plans for responding to discovery requests, at reasonable costs that may be budgeted in advance.

 At the onset of a matter, we use a unique combination of cutting-edge technology, specially trained review lawyers, and proven business processes to review and produce electronic and hard copy documents, often in a fraction of the time and at a substantially lower cost than traditional review methods.

-Our review lawyers frequently use Attenex PatternsTM and RingtailTM, utilizing record-mapping technology originally developed at the behest and with the help of our lawyers, to help efficiently and effectively review massive amounts of electronic records.
+Our review lawyers frequently use RingtailTM, utilizing document-mapping technology originally developed at the behest and with the help of our lawyers, to help efficiently and effectively review massive amounts of electronic records.
 These technologies reduce the volume of records to be reviewed, identify the relevant concepts contained in a particular dataset, and present them graphically to reviewers in ways that expedites review without compromising quality.
 Our personnel annually process hundreds of millions of records.

 In the early 1990s K&L Gates became one of the first law firms to set up an automated litigation support department to assist clients in organizing and managing very large volumes of ESI, hard copy documents, transcripts, trial exhibits, graphics, and work product.